escobard/udemy-php/section02-variables-data-types/notes.md

 - They cannot start with a number.
 - They can only contain letters, numbers, and underscores.
 - They are case sensitive.
 So, `$name` and `$Name` are two different variables.

+## php data types
+- loosely typed, variable types can change on the fly

+## php misc
+- sometimes php bugs out on the browser, users are forced to close the tab & navigate to URL to get code to work
+- php re-runs once the browser is refreshed
+- sometimes VS code does not refresh errors until the php file is saved